Find flights

 Buying the base ticket

-There are three fares to choose from, and none of them includes a traditional, lie-flat business class seat.
-The cheapest is the Base fare, which strips everything away (you cannot even carry on any bag and have to pay to check one).
-Next is the Smart fare, which is just a small percentage higher in cost, but lets you check a bag for free, carry a smaller one into the cabin and enjoy a free meal on the plane.
+There are six fares to choose from, and none of them includes a traditional, lie-flat business class seat.
+The cheapest is the Bee Light fare, which strips almost everything away (though for tickets purchased recently, carry-on bags are now included on all fares, but you still have to pay to check a bag).
+Next is the Bee Smart fare, which is just a small percentage higher in cost but lets you check a bag for free and enjoy a basic meal on the plane.

-The Premium fare is often five times the cost of the Basic ticket, but adds the most perks like seat assignments, carry-on and checked bags, inflight meals and priority boarding.
-While seats have more legroom in a smaller premium cabin, you still have to pay for some of the best legroom seats.
+The Premium fares cost significantly more than the Bee Light ticket, but it adds the most perks like seat assignments, carry-on and checked bags, inflight meals and priority boarding.

 What else do you pay extra for on French Bee?